sagemath/trac_to_gh/Issue 834.md

 # Issue 834: performance issue -- echelon strassen mod p -- Sage is better than linbox on my computer., so why use linbox by default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/834

 Original creator: was